jim-collier/x9git/README.md

 x9git was written and is actively used for personal use, and a small corporate production team project.
 It has not been tested in a large team environment, but no design choices have been made that conceptually limit team size.

 Note: This repo has no `develop` branch; feature branches are merged directly into `main`.

+## "Opinionated workflow": What are the opinions?

+- `git pull --ff-only` is safer than and preferrable to `git pull --rebase`.
+- `git push` only to a feature branch you created.
+- Don't `push` to `develop`, `main`, or `master`; instead, create a pull request.
+Even if you otherwise have the rights to, and even for small personal projects.
+While pull requests are overkill for small personal projects, it is nevertheless good hygene, and fosters good working habits and experience.